 Analysis of samples ES-1 and ES-3 resulted with the following data:

 TGA and XRD (Figure 1 and Figure 2 respectively) done at Weizmann Institute of Science (WIS), points out that the powdered sample (ES-1), contained in a vial found at Lise's and Otto apartment, is a mixture of Uranium Oxide Hydroxide (~87% UO2.2(OH)1.6) and -UO3 (~12.9%).
-Two main TGA peaks presents a loss of molecules (hydroxides and oxygen) at 2270C and 3480C.
+Two main TGA peaks presents a loss of molecules (hydroxides and oxygen) at 227C and 348C.
 That is typical to the loss of molecules during the process of heating the sample.
-More information regarding color differences between ES-1 and ES-3 can be seen on Figure 5.
+More information regarding color differences between ES-1 and ES-3 can be seen in Figure 5.
 Sample ES-3 presents coarser grains and more yellowish color, while sample ES-1 poses a finer grain size and is more orangey in color.
 These color observations are in agreement with the different structure of the samples identified by XRD.
 The XRD of sample ES-3 is presented on Figure 5, identifying the powder to be Uranyl Nitrate with 6H2O molecules ((UO2)(NO3)2(H2O)6).
 As written above, ES-1 was identified as a mixture of UO2.2(OH)1.6 (~87%) and -UO3 (~12.9%).
 Looking into these findings from the chemistry point of view, suggests that the powder found at the Erlenmeyer flask in the laboratory, is the result of dissolving a metal uranium sample with HNO3, followed by drying at room temperature (may be in a sand-bath).
-Further drying of uranyl nitrate powder while heating to higher temperature, for a sufficient period of time, will result in UO3 powder.
+Further drying of uranyl nitrate powder while heating to higher temperature, for a sufficient period of time, will result to UO3 powder.
 Hence, if sample ES-1 was taken from sample ES-3 for further treatment (drying by heating), aimed to achieve OU3 powder, it seems that the process did not come to an end, which might explain the chemical structure of sample ES-1 presenting a mixture of UO2.2(OH)1.6 and -UO3.
 However, positive determination that ES-1 originated from ES-3, demands more analysis of the two samples (ICP-OES/ICP-MS).

 Figure 6: XRD – ES-3